-Figure 41a shows a configuration with two devices cascaded together.
+Figure 40a shows a configuration with two devices cascaded together.
 One of the devices is an ADS1298 (eight-channel) and the other is an ADS1294 (four-channel).
 Together, they create a system with 12 channels.
 DOUT, SCLK, and DIN are shared.
 Each device has its own chip select.
 When a device is not selected by the corresponding $\overline{\text{CS}}$ being driven to logic 1, the DOUT of this device is high-impedance.
 This structure allows the other device to take control of the DOUT bus.
-This configuration method is suitable for the majority of applications.